 One benefit of owning your name or your brand’s name comes in the form of Search Engine Optimization (SEO).
-You’ll (almost always) own your name’s first-place result online, making sure that the first impression you leave on potential clients is a positive, self-shaped message.
+Consultants need a website so that at least you’ll own your name’s first-place result online, making sure that the first impression you leave on potential clients is a positive, self-shaped message.

-Creating a personal website may seem like a very “Millennial” thing to do, but for older independents, it can also show a level of technical savvy.
+Creating a personal website may seem like a very “Millennial” thing to do, but older independents also need a website to show a level of technical savvy.
 A website says “not only am I good at what I do, but I’m up on current best practices as well.”
 Today, nearly every job function touches digital in some way, so showing a level of tech-savvy is never a bad thing.

-In addition to controlling your brand, websites are a valuable marketing tool.
+In addition to controlling your brand, consultants need a website because it is a valuable marketing tool.
 Attract new clients passively, as many people go not only to their network in search of new contractors, but also conduct online searches.
 If you can rank for terms related to your skill set, such as “digital marketing freelancer” or “digital marketing expert in X city” online, you’re well on your way to generating business without lifting a finger.